 No Reckless Drilling in the Arctic

-There’s no proof Shell can effectively clean up a spill in the Arctic
+Oil companies can’t effectively clean up a spill in the Arctic

 A spill recovery effort in the Arctic Ocean could face sea ice up to 25 feet thick, hurricane-force storms and 20-foot swells.